 Class D Fire

 Metals are not often thought of as a combustible material, some types of metal can be, like sodium.
 Metals are also good conductors, helping a fire spread.
-All metals will soften and melt at high temperature, which can be a big problem when metal joists and columns are present in a fire as structural elements.
+All metals will soften and melt at high temperatures, which can be a big problem when metal joists and columns are present in a fire as structural elements.

-Water can actually act as an accelerant on metal fires. class D fire can be tackled using dry powder extinguishers.
+Water can act as an accelerant on metal fires. class D fire can be tackled using dry powder extinguishers.
 The powder inside the extinguisher may vary depending on the type of metal risk it is designed for.
 Small metal fires can sometimes be smothered with dry earth or sand.

 Class F Fire

-Deep fat frying and spillages of flammable oils near to heat sources in kitchens can result in a class F fire.
+Deep fat frying and spillages of flammable oils near heat sources in kitchens can result in a class F fire.

 Never leave food or frying equipment unattended during use.
 The only type of fire extinguisher approved for use on cooking oils and fats is the wet chemical extinguisher.
 For small class F fires, you could also use a fire blanket.

 The National Fire Protection Association (NFPA.org) recommends an extinguisher for every floor of your home.
 Extinguishers stored in the bedroom or bedroom closet will be readily available.
-Extinguishers should be placed in areas that are prone to fires, such as the kitchen, furnace area, garage and workshop.
-To help you find the right extinguisher, we’ve compiled a list of the top 10 fire extinguishers .
+Extinguishers should be placed in areas that are prone to fires, such as the kitchen, furnace area, garage, and workshop.